 One of the main areas that has been evaluated is that of neurocognitive abilities.
 Neurocognitive performance encompasses the domains of visual attention, self-monitoring, agility, fine motor performance, processing speed, reaction time, and dual tasking ability.
 Neurocognitive performance is often a key measure in baseline concussion testing.

-The presence of an increase risk of a subsequent musculoskeletal injury after concussion, as well as lingering effects in postural control, gait sequencing, and dynamic balance, leads to the speculation that current return-to-play protocol are not effective for ensuring a safe return to play for the athlete as a whole versus focused on being "brain" safe only.
+The presence of an increased risk of a subsequent musculoskeletal injury after concussion, as well as lingering effects in postural control, gait sequencing, and dynamic balance, leads to the speculation that current return-to-play protocol are not effective for ensuring a safe return to play for the athlete as a whole dispite the readiness being labeled 'brain-safe'!!

-Although some current concussion guidelines call into question the use of concussion Baseline testing, the ability to create baseline neurocognitive scores in the pre-injury state is valuable.
-This allows for a neurocognitive comparison post-injury, to ensure an athlete to has returned to normal neurocognitive levels to minimize the risk of musculoskeletal injuries, or other lingering post-concussion neuromuscular issues.
+Although some current concussion guidelines call into question the use of concussion baseline testing, the ability to create baseline neurocognitive scores in the pre-injury state is valuable.
+This allows for a neurocognitive comparison post-injury, to ensure an athlete has returned to normal neurocognitive levels that minimizes the risk of musculoskeletal injuries or other lingering post-concussion neuromuscular issues.
 Based on the scores post-injury, a health care provider can better determine whether an athlete is ready to return to play for all health states.

 As the data continues to show, recovery from a concussion can be more prolonged than the standard post concussion symptoms demonstrate.
-Ensuring that an individual has returned to their pre-concussion neurocognitive levels via training and post-injury testing allows for a safer return with a minimized risk of prolonged issues.
+Ensuring that an individual has returned to their pre-concussion neurocognitive levels via training and post-injury testing allows for a safer return while minimizing the risk of prolonged issues.
 Ensuring a full neurocognitive recovery via an extra step of neurocognitive training is key.